binoc-graveyard/aura-fiveohpoint2/docs/CONTRIBUTING.md

   - *`[TychoAM] Give the second <hbox> an ID so it can be targeted in extensions.xul`*
   - *`[Pale Moon] Use generic application icon for external applications in about:feeds`*

-Multi-part changes by definition are not trival and should have a corresponding issue.
+Multi-part changes by definition are not trivial and should have a corresponding issue.

 ### Additional information in commit messages

-It may be benefical to include supplementary information such as a longer description, caveats, specific Mozilla bug numbers, links to forum posts or other such references.
+It may be beneficial to include supplementary information such as a longer description, caveats, specific Mozilla bug numbers, links to forum posts or other such references.
 If you do add additional information, you should seperate it from the main commit message by a blank line.

 *Example: (This happens to also be an example of the long term multi-part exception)*
 ```